IT3038C/IT3038C.github.io/docs/week-7.md

 ---
-title: Lab 7 - Modules, Plugins, Debugging
+title: Week 7 - Modules, Plugins, Debugging
 ---

-# Lab 7 - Modules, Plugins, Debugging
+# Week 7 - Modules, Plugins, Debugging

 List of Links for this week: